Home / Learn letters better and easier? Engage the sense of touch!

 Test

-The letters were immediately placed in the tactile house and I had to sit behind it.
-The letters were taken one by one and it was guessed which letter it was.
-Well, and then it turns out that the p, d and b are very similar .
-After an explanation of the operation of the dots and triangles on the back, these letters soon turned out to be no problem anymore.
+The letters were immediately placed in the tactile house , and I had to sit behind it.
+One by one, the letters were picked up and the guessing process was on.
+Well, it turns out that p, d, and b are quite similar .
+After explaining how the dots and triangles on the back work, these letters quickly became no problem either.

 Variation

-The sense of touch….
-Switch it on!
+The sense of touch…Turn it on!